Katerinafomkina/Project_2-Customer-Churn-Prediction/README.md

 * Lime with XGB Classifier
 * Conclusion

- The data are highly imbalanced, so I couldn't use Accuracy or ROC_AUC metrics.
-The metric I chose to predict churn was Recall because it was important to reduce False Negatives.
-When training the model, I tried to find the solution with the highest Recall, the second important metric was Precision.
-The Model is XGB Classifier with 'scale_pos_weight' =3.9 was better than XGB Classifier with Smote techniques.

  The final prediction consists of 0 and 1.
 0 means the person is not exited and 1 means the person is exited.